-The Board has resolved that the Directors will comply with this Code provision and such statements have been included in the annual report for the financial year ended 31 January 2016 onwards.
+The Board has resolved that the Directors will comply with this Code provision and such statements have been included in the annual report.

 C.2.2 Taking account of the company's current position and principal risks, the directors should explain in the annual report how they have assessed the prospects of the company, over what period they have done so and why they consider that period to be appropriate.
 The directors should state whether they have a reasonable expectation that the company will be able to continue in operation and meets its liabilities as they fall due over the period of their assessment, drawing attention to any qualifications or assumptions as necessary.